OPSEU Global Solidarity Scholarship

 - This application form, completed fully.
 Once the application form is open, click on view and then select "edit document" to fill out application and return by application deadline.

 - Respond to ONE of the following questions.
-Your response may be a 1500 word essay, or a photo series, short video, poem, audio file, or visual art piece:
+Your response may be a 1500 word essay, or a photo series, short video, poem, audio file, or visual art piece responding to one of the following questions:

 - Why is HIV/AIDS an issue for all people and how can you contribute to making a difference in the fight against HIV/AIDS?